alfredocoj/spring-boot-websphere-mqibm-docker/README.md

-## DEMO SPRING BOOT WITH WEBSPHERE OR WILDFLY
+# DEMO SPRING BOOT WITH WEBSPHERE OR WILDFLY

 A demo application of spring boot with websphere and mq-ibm or wildfly and active-mq.

+## WEBSPHERE
 ### Commands to build

 ```